- Air cleaning technologies

 Furthermore it advices the environmental technology manufacturers, test institutes and authorities and assesses applications for a VERA Verification Statement.
 Last, but not least the secretariat issues the VERA Verification Statements and ensures that they are used as intended.

-A number of independent technical experts have been appointed in all three countries within each of the technology subject areas that VERA works with.
+A number of independent technical experts have been appointed in all four countries within each of the technology subject areas that VERA works with.

 Internationally, the experts are organized in the International Verification Committee (IVC).
 The IVC experts are in charge of revising existing protocols and developing entirely new ones.
 Furthermore, they play a central role in ensuring the uniformity and reliability of the test and verification activities that are carried out within the VERA framework.